polarlabs/kodiak/README.md

 * Implement a web server to manage items via REST API
 * Update CLI to use REST API

+# Version Numbering Scheme

+In principal, Kodiak follows the Semantic Versioning Specification [(SemVer)](https://semver.org/).
+However, for the time being Kodiak does not meet all requirements of the specification, e.g. Kodiak 0.1.0 has no public API.
+Declaration of a public API is planned for 0.2.0.

+As long as version numbers are < 1.0, Kodiak's development might be jumpy including the data persistence layer.
+Each 0.x release will represent a major developement step towards a fully functional web application, including data, application and presentation layer.

 # Tools

 To create Kodiak, the following tools are in use: